rafue1968/ai-restaurant-review/README.md

 # AI Restaurant Reviewer

 A lightweight Next.js + React prototype that generates AI-powered restaurant reviews using the Gemini API.
-Built for a one-day case study / demo — ready to deploy to Vercel.
+Pretty simple and convenient to use for quickly getting insights about certain restaurants.

 **Features**
 - Select a sample restaurant (or paste restaurant data)